-In 2015, Open Williamstown raised $5,000 – enabling the Cancer Council Victoria to establish the Open Williamstown Research Grant.
-Last year 100% of ticket sales went directly towards seeking cures for less common cancers as part of The Forgotten Cancers Project.
-In 2016 a further $10,000 was raised.
+Since the inaugural event in 2015, Open Williamstown has raised a total of $30,000 for the Cancer Council Victoria enabling them to establish the Open Williamstown Research Grant.
+Once again, all funds raised this year will go directly towards seeking cures for less common cancers as part of The Forgotten Cancers Project.

 Open Williamstown is made possible due to the support of very generous home-owners, event partners and a great volunteer team.